ARM-software/psa-api/doc/crypto/api/ops/pake.rst

             All PAKE algorithms can output a key of type :code:`PSA_KEY_TYPE_DERIVE` or :code:`PSA_KEY_TYPE_HMAC`.
             PAKE algorithms that produce a pseudo-random shared secret, can also output block-cipher key types, for example :code:`PSA_KEY_TYPE_AES`.
             Refer to the documentation of individual PAKE algorithms for more information.
-        *   The key size in ``attributes`` must be zero --- the default value.
-            The returned key size is always determined from the PAKE shared secret.

         The following attributes must be set for keys used in cryptographic operations: